tpbrisco/cf-broker/README.md

 remove it from the marketplace.

-Note that re-pushing the application destroys the "data structure" and GUIDs in teh application -- which will confuse the marketplace if bindings are already in place.
+Note that re-pushing the application destroys the "data structure" and GUIDs in the application -- which will confuse the marketplace if bindings are already in place.
 The hide-broker/expose-broker are intended to mitigate issues that will arise from re-pushes.
 Investigate the cf-cli purge-service-binding/purge-service-offering to recover from re-pushes.

+## Known working functionality
+- create-service - service and plans work
+- service - show service information
+- un/bind-service - binding/unbinding works as expected
+- upgrade-service - a no-op, but succeeds
+- rename-service - rename service instance
+- update-service - switch between plans
+- service-key - fixed, null values
+- service-keys - fixed, null values
+- delete-service-key - works
+- delete-service - remove service entry
+- purge-service-offering - handy when you upgrade the broker without deleting service instance

 ## Testing
 A simple "test-broker.sh" script is intended to verify correct